-V. Confidentiality of Substance Abuse Records

-For individuals who have received treatment, diagnosis or referral for treatment from our drug or alcohol abuse programs, the confidentiality of drug or alcohol abuse records is protected by federal law and regulations.
-As a general rule, we may not tell a person outside the programs that you attend any of these programs, or disclose any information identifying you as an alcohol or drug abuser, unless:
+Confidentiality of Substance Abuse Records.
+For individuals who have received treatment, diagnosis, or referral for treatment from our drug or alcohol abuse programs, the confidentiality of drug or alcohol abuse records is protected by federal law and regulations.
+As a general rule, we may not disclose any information identifying you as having a substance use disorder, unless:

-- · you authorize the disclosure in writing; or - the disclosure is permitted by a court order; or - the disclosure is made to medical personnel in a medical emergency or to qualified personnel for research, audit or program evaluation purposes; or - you commit or threaten to commit a crime either at the drug abuse or alcohol program or against any person who works for our drug abuse or alcohol programs.
+- · you authorize the disclosure in writing; or - the disclosure is permitted by a court order; or - the disclosure is made to medical personnel in a medical emergency or to qualified personnel for research, audit, or program evaluation purposes; or - you commit or threaten to commit a crime either at the drug abuse or alcohol program or against any person who works for our drug abuse or alcohol programs.